hpcleuven/VscDocumentation/source/software/singularity.rst

    is no longer maintained can successfully be run on modern infrastructure.
    It is by no means intended to encourage you to start using Grace.

-Singularity definition files are very flexible, for more details, we refer you to the `Singularity definition file documentation`_.
+Singularity definition files are very flexible.
+For more details, we refer you to the `Singularity definition file documentation`_.

 An important advantage of definition files is that they can easily